- HOME

 1.Overview

-Autoimmune diseases may either affect a single organ or organ system throughout the entire body.
-In Japan, systemic autoimmune diseases are collectively called “connective tissue disease.”
-Connective tissue disease is classified into many types based on the characteristics of the illness, but the most common connective tissue we see is rheumatoid arthritis.
+Autoimmune diseases can affect a single organ or organ system, or they can impact multiple systems throughout the body.
+In Japan, systemic autoimmune diseases are collectively referred to as “collagen diseases”.
+Collagen diseases are categorized into many types based on their specific characteristics, but the most common is rheumatoid arthritis.
+Our department specializes in the diagnosis and treatment of collagen diseases, including rheumatoid arthritis.

 2.Policy